 The value-added of a firm is the difference between that firm's sales and its purchases from all other firms.
 A VAT is levied on firms' value added at all stages of production.
-For FY2000, a VAT imposed on most goods and services could have raised a net revenue of approximately \$37.8 billion for each 1% rate levied.
+For calendar year 2004, a VAT imposed on most goods and services could have raised a net revenue of approximately \$70 billion for each 1% rate levied.

 Aspects of a VAT that often raise interest or concern include revenue yield, international comparison of composition of taxes, administrative cost, vertical equity, neutrality, inflation, balance-of-trade, national saving, administrative cost, intergovernmental relations, and size of government.
-This issue brief considers the experiences of the 28 nations (out of 29 nations) with VATs in the Organization for Economic Cooperation and Development (OECD) relevant to the feasibility and operation of a possible U.S. VAT.
-The OECD consists of 21 European nations, Turkey, the United States, Canada, Australia, New Zealand, Japan, Mexico, and South Korea.
+This issue brief considers the experiences of the 29 nations (out of 30 nations) with VATs in the Organization for Economic Cooperation and Development (OECD) in 2002, relevant to the feasibility and operation of a possible U.S. VAT.
+In 2002, the OECD consisted of 22 European nations, Turkey, the United States, Canada, Australia, New Zealand, Japan, Mexico, and South Korea.